GuilhermeNGreca/GuilhermeNGreca/README.md

 ## Hey guys!
 I'm Guilherme Greca

 <p>
- I am a Front-end developer with experience in React, TypeScript, JavaScript, Python, HTML, CSS, and more.
-Currently studying Systems Analysis and Development to strengthen my theoretical knowledge.
-I am actively participating in challenging projects to continuously build a diversified portfolio.
+Full Stack Developer with experience in React, TypeScript, JavaScript, Python, and databases, among other technologies.
+I am currently pursuing a degree in Systems Analysis and Development to deepen my theoretical knowledge.
+I actively participate in Full Stack projects at a remote Academy, where I am building a diverse portfolio.
+Additionally, I am interning as a systems developer at a company based in São Paulo, also remotely, where I work on XML mapping, PHP and JavaScript routines, and system integrations via API.
 </p>

 <p align="left">